dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/faq.md

 Each test fixture has a corresponding and same named test suite.
 This means only one test suite can use a particular fixture.
 Sometimes, however, multiple test cases may want to use the same or slightly different fixtures.
-For example, you may want to make sure that all of a GUI library's test suites don't leak important system resources like fonts and brushes.
+For example, you may want to make sure that all of a GUI library's test suites don'type leak important system resources like fonts and brushes.

 In GoogleTest, you share a fixture among test suites by putting the shared logic